 All children are entitled to an education that is appropriate to their needs and promotes the fulfilment of potential.
-Alongside all other children, provision at The Blake for children with Special Educational Needs is carefully and deliberately planned to enable them to achieve their best academically, as well as become confident, well-rounded individuals who are well prepared for the next stage of their lives.
+The Blake School is fully inclusive, and alongside all other children, provision at The Blake for children with Special Educational Needs is carefully and deliberately planned to enable them to achieve their best academically, as well as become confident, well-rounded individuals who are well prepared for the next stage of their lives.
 Staff at The Blake School are committed to the flourishing of all children, irrespective of their level of need or personal challenge and to treating all members of the community with both dignity and respect.